 Who Can Apply

-- Primary place of business and operations in Connecticut
+- Be a Connecticut-based organization with its primary place of business and operations in Connecticut

 First-time (New) Applicants

-A first-time (new) applicant to the Supporting Arts program must confirm eligibility before applying.
+A first-time (new) applicant to the Connecticut Arts Endowment Fund must confirm eligibility as an arts organization before applying.
 Send a copy of the organization's Bylaws, Articles of Incorporation and IRS determination letter to the program's manager Rhonda Olisky at email@example.com.